SakshayMahna/ROS-TurtleBot-Tutorial/README.md

 ![Part 3](assets/p3.gif)

+---

 # ROS2 Dashing

-**Note**: Atleast on my computer, the VNC server for ROS2 takes some time to load, compared to ROS1.
-Stay patient and it will load eventually.
+> :warning:  The VNC server for ROS2 may take some time to load, compared to ROS1.
+Please be patient.

 ## Installation
 The Docker Image can be installed in either of the two ways:

 - Pull the image (Beginners)
     ```bash
-    docker pull sakshaymahna/ros-turtlebot-tutorial:dashing
+    docker pull {GITHUB USERNAME}/ros-turtlebot-tutorial:dashing
     ```

 - Build the image (Intermediate)